coltiebaby/glaw/README.md

 ## Setup

 Register for the [Riot Api](https://developer.games.com/) to get a developer key.
-Set the environmental variable `RIOT_API_TOKEN` to your new key where ever you're going to run your stuff.
+Set the environmental variable `LEAGUE_API_KEY` to your new key where ever you're going to run your stuff.

 ## Example